ehopealot/image-unshredder/README.markdown

 Make sure you have PIL installed

+To see a demonstration, running

+`python unshredder.py`

+will unshred the TokyoPanoramaShredded.png image file included in the repo and save the output to a file called unshredded.jpg

-to shred an image, run:
+to shred your own image, run:

 `python shredder.py -f <filename> --shreds <number of shreds (default 20)>`

-to unshred an image, run:
+and to unshred that image, run:

 `python unshredder.py -f <filename>`

-which outputs the unshredded image to unshredded.jpg
+which outputs the unshredded image to unshredded.jpg.
+If you don't specify a filename then the script looks for a file called TokyoPanoramaUnshredded.png

 if the unshredder is having a hard time discovering the correct shred width, the -s option allows you to tell it how many shreds there are: